pingcap/community/special-interest-groups/sig-exec/roles-and-organization-management.md

-# SIG Expr Roles and Organization Management
+# SIG Exec Roles and Organization Management

 ## Join and Promotion

 ### Join

-The minimal requirement for contributors to join the Expr SIG is to have the **Active Contributor** community role in the expression package.
+The minimal requirement for contributors to join the Exec SIG is to have the **Active Contributor** community role in the executor/expression package.

 ### Promotion